leeper/opinioncourse/Notes/Week10.md

 ## Sniderman ##
+* What is "minimalism" according to Sniderman?
+(67)
+* According to Sniderman, how are citizens able to make political decisions in spite of the complexity of policy questions?
+* Sniderman questions the idea from Dahl (and Lau and Redlawsk) that citizens can know their own interests (72).
+He introduces the "self-help heuristic" as an example (you might know it better as the "deservingness" heuristic, from earlier in the course).
+Is it indeed tautological to argue that citizens can make effective decisions if they can rely on heuristics like deservingness?
+Are the heuristics themselves judgments that some citizens cannot make?
+* How does Sniderman distinguish economic (decision-theoretic) tasks from public/political choice tasks?
+Which are easy and which are hard?
+(75-77)
+ * According to Sniderman, what distinguishes Kahneman and Tversky-style probabilistic choices from most political choices?
+* What role does the political system have in helping citizens form opinions and translate opinions into voting decisions?
+(68--69, 81)
+* What are the four characteristics of public opinion described by Sniderman (and summarized on p.83)?
+* According to Sniderman, what are the tasks citizens are actually expected to do in a democracy?
+(74--75) What do these tasks mean for how we should theorize, study, and critique opinions and vote choices?

 ## Disch ##
 *Disch is very interesting, but consider it optional.
 It expands upon ideas we read earlier by Mansbridge.*